01 – The University of Wollongong (in Australia) is established.

 26 – The Indian government declares a state of emergency.
 Opposition leaders are imprisoned, and press censorship is imposed.

 27 – Two SLA members receive life sentences for murdering an Oakland school superintendent.

-29 – US musician Tim Buckley dies in hospital in California after taking a fatal overdose of heroin and morphine, believing it to be cocaine.
+29 – US musician Tim Buckley dies in California after taking a fatal overdose of heroin and morphine, believing it to be cocaine.

 29 – 40 die in Beirut as new street battles erupt.